About the Department of Psychology

 A Focus on Our Students~

 Students are encouraged to work with faculty on research.
 Independent studies and guided research allow students to become part of a faculty member's research.
 Additionally, students can volunteer at local agencies in order to become exposed to the applied aspects of psychology.
-Students in the department have served as undergraduate teaching assistants, research assistants, and received National Institute of Health (NIH) summer internships in Washington DC.
-The department offers a biannual conference on social science with other departments at the university that provides students with an opportunity to do poster sessions and make presentations.
-The psychology department seriously seeks to integrate into its courses a cross-cultural perspective that is unique in the field and provides students with solid preparation for professions in the new century.
+Students in the department have served as undergraduate teaching assistants, research assistants and received National Institute of Health (NIH) summer internships in Washington DC.
+The department offers a biannual conference on social science with other departments at the university that provides students with an opportunity to do poster sessions & make presentations.
+The department seriously seeks to integrate into its courses a cross-cultural perspective that is unique in the field and provides students with solid preparation for professions in the new century.